Jeremy Zucker

-Jeremy Zucker (born March 3, 1996) is an American singer-songwriter, best known for his songs "Comethru", "You Were Good to Me", and "All the Kids Are Depressed".
-Since he first began publishing music in 2015, Zucker has released multiple EPs and two full-length albums, Love Is Not Dying (2020) and Crusher (2021).
+Jeremy Scott Zucker (born March 3, 1996) is an American singer-songwriter, best known for his songs "Comethru", "You Were Good to Me", and "All the Kids Are Depressed".
+He has released multiple EPs and three full-length albums, Love Is Not Dying (2020), Crusher (2021), and Garden State (2025).

 Early life

 Originally from Franklin Lakes, New Jersey, Zucker was raised in a musical household with his parents and two older brothers.
 While a student at Ramapo High School, he began making music in his bedroom and later joined a band called the "Foreshadows".
-The first song he's ever written was actually about his brother's fear of heights.
+The first song he wrote was about his brother's fear of heights.
 After graduating high school, he attended Colorado College where he graduated in 2018 with a degree in molecular biology.
 Before producing his own music, his first job was as a snowboard instructor.
+He is Jewish and married to his wife, influencer and model Mathilda Lou Roettger as of June 27th, 2024.